Large-scale Score-based Variational Posterior Inference for Bayesian Deep Neural Networks: Experiments

 \subsection{Large-scale BNNs for Visual Recognition}

 Next we test our method on the large-scale backbone networks: ResNet-101~\citep{resnet} and Vision Transformers (ViT-L-32)~\citep{vit}, where the former consists of $\dim(\theta)\approx 43$ million parameters and the latter about $\dim(\theta)\approx 305$ million parameters.
 On the image classification vision tasks with datasets Pets~\citep{pets}, Flowers~\citep{flowers}, Aircraft~\citep{aircraft}, and DTD~\citep{dtd}, we randomly split the official training data into $50\%$ training and $50\%$ validation sets.
 As training such large networks from the scratch is very difficult, we take the publicly available pre-trained model weights in the form of Gaussian prior mean parameters in the Bayesian models, so that the variational density can find its support in the vicinity of the pre-trained weights~\citep{bayesdll}.
+We use the diagonal-covariance Gaussian for the variational density.

 The results of test errors and uncertainty quantification are summarized in Table~\ref{tab:vision}.
 Note that GSM and BaM failed due to numerical explosion, and the traditional score-matching methods~\citep{score,fisher} at this scale quickly incurred out-of-memory error due to their computational overhead in differentiating twice over $\theta$ through neural networks.
 We see that both ADVI and our method attain similar test prediction performance for both networks, but our method consistently outperforms ADVI in ECE and NLL uncertainty quantification metrics.
 This signifies better convergence with our score-based objective.
 For comparison with other approximate Bayesian inference methods, in Table~\ref{tab:vision} we also consider: the MC-dropout method~\citep{mc_dropout}, the stochastic gradient Langevin dynamics (SGLD)~\citep{sgld}, and the Laplace approximation.
 While the MC-dropout can be seen as variational inference with a special variational density family of mixtures of two spiky Gaussians, the other two methods are not variational inference methods.
-The results show that our approach still outperforms the these inference methods.
+The results show that our approach still outperforms these inference methods consistently for both networks in both prediction errors and uncertainty quantification.